 Productivity was also affected in the beginning.
 People were just not working without oversight.
 In some cases, people were called back due to the drastic drop in productivity.
 People were found to be less productive at the beginning of the change.
 As everything was new for most people, the lack of coordination and experience caused a sort of chaos that many weren’t used to.

 With many team chat applications such as Zoom, Microsoft Teams, Slack, and many more, companies began to adapt to the new style of work.
 Communication became important and these applications along with online management tools, helped teams stay on top of their work even without physically being in the same room.
 It was also during this time that small businesses tried outsourcing.

 The type of outsourcing that become popular was offshore remote staffing.
 This is essentially having someone work from a remote location, that was outside of your country.
 Smaller businesses were able to hire teams they normally wouldn’t have been able to due to financial constraints, all because of the cost-effective nature of these types of services.
 While still having the same high-level professionals available to them, these businesses just needed to adapt to the culture of the professionals they hired.
-In these cases, full-service business process outsourcing companies (BPOs) such as Clark Staff, helped business owners by providing oversight, support, and occasionally consulting sessions in order to make sure everything is going according to plan.
+In these cases, full-service business process outsourcing companies (BPOs) helped business owners by providing oversight, support, and occasionally consulting sessions in order to make sure everything is going according to plan.

 Even with the threat of the pandemic tapering off, the surge of businesses flocking to BPOs has not.
 Businesses from all industries are still contacting BPOs trying to find a company they mesh well enough with to succeed.
 With no minimum number of employees required at these types of BPOs, many people start off with hiring just one professional such as a developer, a graphic designer, an accountant, etc. Within a couple of years the team will grow, especially their staff is mostly call center type, meaning they taking or call customers for tech support, customer service, or even sales.